Skip to main content

 UrlEncode

-UrlEncode(String): Encodes a UTF-16 String as a web-legal URL for both the original engine and AMP.
+UrlEncode(String): Encodes a UTF-16 string using a non-standard, UTF-16-based percent-encoding for both the original Engine and AMP.

 Example